elinatomson/Groupie-tracker/README.md

 * Open http://localhost:8080
 * Evaluate our webpage design
 * To stop the server, click Ctrl + C in your terminal

-* All other groupie-tracker sub-tasks will be built on visualization version, that's why there is not search and all other filters options
+* All other groupie-tracker sub-tasks will be built on visualization task, that's why there is no search opportunity and only one filter for testing

 ## For auditing
 The audit questions are [here](https://github.com/01-edu/public/blob/master/subjects/groupie-tracker/visualizations/audit.md)

 ## Project Description

-This is a website, where you can see bands information (name(s), image, in which year they began their activity, the date of their first album, members, their last and/or upcoming concert locations and dates and relations (link between all the other parts, artists, dates and locations).
+This is a website, where you can see bands information (name(s), image, in which year they began their activity, the date of their first album, members, their last and/or upcoming concert locations and dates.

-The main folder contains main.go file for server handling and for generating bands information.
+main.go file is for server handling and for generating bands information.
 Folder <code>templates</code> contains the html files for the server.
 Folder <code>static</code> contains the css file and images for the server.